DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   ibadcrc, ibadlen, imcasts, fdirmatch, fdirmiss, tx_pause_xon, rx_pause_xon, tx_pause_xoff, rx_pause_xoff

-* ABI changes are planned for struct rte_eth_fdir_flow_ext in order to support flow director filtering in VF.
-The release 2.1 does not contain these ABI changes, but release 2.2 will, and no backwards compatibility is planned.

 * ABI changes are planned for struct rte_eth_fdir_filter and rte_eth_fdir_masks in order to support new flow director modes, MAC VLAN and Cloud, on x550.
 The MAC VLAN mode means the MAC and